Syeda Wahida Sabrina

 Syeda Wahida Sabrina (born 11 September 2000) is a Bangladeshi film actress.
 She has won the Bangladesh National Film Award for Best Child Artist twice, for the films Gangajatra (2009) and Antardhan (2012).
 Apart from continuing her work as an actor, she has also written the subtitles for films such as Antardhan (2012), Shesh Kotha (2017) and Rohingya (Soon to be released).
 She has also assisted in various films and dramas, and continues to have an avid interest in filmmaking and linguistics.
+Sabrina earned the title of 2nd Runner Up in one of the biggest National Scale Business Competition, Ad Maker Bangladesh 2025 organised by the Prestigious NSU YES! club.